MischaU8/spevktator/README.md

 Originally, it was created to help research domestic Russian propaganda narratives, but can also act as a monitoring hub for VK media content, allowing researchers and journalists to stay up to date on disinformation, even as chaotic events unfold.
 For example *[Documenting Russian Coverage of the ZNPP](research/Russian%20Coverage%20of%20the%20ZNPP.md)* by Morsaki.

-Sophisticated researchers can run this tool locally, against their own targets of research and even perform their detailed analysis offline through an SQL interface.
+Sophisticated researchers can run this tool locally, against their own targets of research and even perform their detailed analysis offline through an SQL interface or Observable Notebook.

 ## Online Demo